Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

-vālmīki = thief = kṛṣṇa; a body of gold per day cornucopia light bulb socket sensors; including geiger counter,.. (what is a light bulb; definition) remove light bulb, and trick the sensors; observer paradox (double slit experiment c̄ human eyeballs) bouncing on the inner boundary of the goldilocks zone inversion
+vālmīki = thief = kṛṣṇa; a body of gold per day cornucopia light bulb socket sensors; including geiger counter, x-radiatiön,.. (what is a light bulb; definition) remove light bulb, and trick the sensors; observer paradox (double slit experiment c̄ human eyeballs) bouncing on the inner boundary of the goldilocks zone inversion